 Stephanie McGarrity, 1+3 MSc/PhD student, start: September 2010, funding: School of Psychology Postgraduate Studentship.
 Topic: Neuro-behavioural effects of hippocampal disinhibition.

 The School of Psychology awards ca. 8 PhD studentships (ca. £13,000 living allowance p.a. plus Home/EU student fees) each academic year.
-If you are interested in the research outlined above and would like to work toward a PhD in this area, please contact me well in advance of the mid-February deadline for School Studentship applications.
+If you are interested in the research and projects outlined above and would like to work towards a PhD in this area, please contact me well in advance of the mid-February deadline for School Studentship applications.
 Suitable candidates would typically have some relevant research experience (e.g., from undergraduate or MSc projects).